[ Printer Friendly Version ] [ Report Abuse ]

 Quietly entering the palace kitchens, where she had snuck out earlier, Dezzy shut the door and took off her cloak, draping it over her arm.
 She crept up the stairs, and decided a quick dash to her bedroom would be best.
 Without hesitating, she rounded the corner, colliding with someone and falling over.

 "Lucetta?"
 Dezzy laughed.
 She had run straight into the girls' chamber maid.
-"That's alright, I didn't look where I was going."
+"That's all right.
+It's my fault, I didn't look where I was going."

 Dezzy groaned.
 "Can't I get five minutes of peace?"